llm-jp/scripts/evaluation/installers/g-leaderboard/README.md

 ### Evaluation

 The evaluation script takes the model path and wandb run name as arguments.
-For the other settings, edit the configuration file `resources/config_base.yaml` and/or `resources/config_custom.yaml`.
+For the other settings, edit the configuration file `resources/config_base.yaml` and/or `run_g-leaderboard.sh`.
  - To edit the tokenizer, wandb entity, and/or wandb project: Edit `run_g-leaderboard.sh`.
  - Otherwise: Edit `resources/config_base.yaml` and `run_g-leaderboard.sh`.